 Is Latisse® Right For Me?

 Have you noticed that your eyelashes are lighter in color?
 Have you noticed that your eyelashes have become shorter?
 Have you noticed that your eyelashes are not as full as they once were?
 If you answered yes to any of these questions, chances are you are a good candidate for Latisse® treatment.
 If you have certain medical or eye conditions, or are taking certain medications, you should be closely monitored while using Latisse®.
-To determine whether Latisse® is right for you, please contact one of our San Diego optometrists today (who will then initiate a referral to Dr. Mihir Parikh, M.D.).
+To determine whether Latisse® is right for you, please contact one of our San Diego optometrists today.

 How Does Latisse® Work?